dineshbalani/Computer-Vision/HW0-helloVisionWorld/README.md

-An OpenCV python program to do the following things:
+An OpenCV python program to do the following things :

 Read an image from a file and display it to the screen